tully-t/Xeno/Conky/README.md

 # Xeno Conky Theme

-Provides an notched panel background and a system monitor gauge.
+Provides a notched panel background and a system monitor gauge.
 Intended to be used in combination with a transparent panel.
 Matches the Xeno Aurorae window decoration.

 ![screenshot of Xeno Conky config](preview/screenshot-01.png)